deneb-viz/deneb-viz.github.io/docs/deeper-concepts/color-schemes.md

 id: schemes
 description: Using custom Vega schemes in Deneb to bind to the Power BI report theme, as well as accessing Power BI report theme colors in-general.
 slug: /schemes
-title: Theme Colors & Schemes
+title: Theme Colors and Schemes
 ---

 Deneb provides some means to bind to your report's current theme, in the form of: